OddsAccuracy

 Step 1: Convert Odds to Probabilities

-Bookmakers express their predictions as decimal odds.
-We convert these to implied probabilities:
+Bookmakers publish decimal odds.
+We convert them to implied probabilities:

 \[ P_{outcome} = \frac{1}{odds_{outcome}} \]